daveschaefer3/cjsr_angular_schedule/README.md

-cjsr_angular_schedule
+Cjsr Angular Schedule
 =====================

-A project for converting the online schedule for CJSR 88.5FM, Alberta, Canada's first campus radio station, to the AngularJS framework.
+An online schedule for CJSR 88.5FM, Alberta, Canada's first campus radio station.

 This project will convert https://github.com/daveschaefer3/cjsr_schedule to an AngularJS project.